Overview

 Play-to-earn (P2E) crypto games are blockchain-based games where players can earn tradable tokens, NFTs, or digital items through gameplay.

-Unlike a normal game where coins or skins stay locked inside a publisher's account, a P2E game may let you withdraw an asset to your own wallet, list it on a marketplace, or swap it for another cryptocurrency.
-That ownership model is the core appeal, but it does not make earnings automatic or reliable.
 Reward value depends on game rules, token supply, buyer demand, liquidity, fees, and whether other players still want the asset after you earn it.
-Most beginners do not realize the cash-out step exists, costs money, and can fail entirely.
+Most beginners don't realize the cash-out step exists, costs money, and can fail entirely.
+This guide explains all of it before you spend a cent.

 Key Takeaways